 \textbf{Baselines.} We benchmark our method against the following baselines: \textbf{(1)} Vanilla DrQ-v2 \citep{drq-v2}, with manually designed rewards from the suite; \textbf{(2)} R3M \citep{r3m}, VIP \citep{vip}, where we integrate the DrQ-v2 with either the R3M or VIP visual representation backbones.
 These baselines also rely on manually designed rewards from the suite; \textbf{(3)} UniPi \citep{unipi}; \textbf{(4)} The distilled policy from UniPi.

-\textbf{Performance Analysis in Meta-World.} We compare the performance of our method with the above baselines on 8 tasks in Meta-World with 1M frames.
-Our proposed FAC achieves 100\% success rates in all the tasks.
-7/8 of them require fewer than 100k frames (about 1-hour training time).
-For the hard task bin-picking, FAC requires fewer than 400k frames.
-In contrast, the baseline methods can not achieve 100\% success rates on most of tasks.
-As illustrated in Fig. \ref{fig:full}, the sample efficiency and the success rates of FAC are much superior compared to the baseline methods.
-DrQ-v2 is able to complete some tasks but learns much slower compared to FAC.
-Moreover, we collect 10 success demos by the diffusion-based prior policy, and warm up the actor by the success demos before training.
-For the prior policy with 0 success rate, we collect 10 demos.
-The results are shown in Fig. \ref{fig:drq}.
-The improvement of DrQ-v2 with warmup by success demos is evident, but it still lags behind FAC generally.
-This is because FAC benefits from policy prior guidance during the training process.
+\textbf{Performance Analysis in Meta-World.} We compared our method to baselines on 8 Meta-World tasks with 1M frames.
+FAC achieved 100\% success rates in all tasks, with 7/8 requiring fewer than 100k frames (about 1 hour of training), and the harder bin-picking task needing under 400k frames.
+In contrast, baseline methods fail to reach 100\% success on most tasks.
+As shown in Fig. \ref{fig:full}, FAC significantly outperforms baselines in both sample efficiency and success rates.
+While DrQ-v2 can complete some tasks, it learns much slower than FAC.
+Additionally, we warm up the actor with 10 success demos from the diffusion-based prior policy before training.
+Although the improvement in DrQ-v2 with warmup is noticeable (Fig. \ref{fig:drq}), it falls behind FAC, which benefits from policy prior.

-R3M and VIP backbones inject the visual representation prior knowledge into the RL process, but their performance is even worse than DrQ-v2.
-We hypothesize that it might be caused by the pre-trained model having lost plasticity \citep{d2022sample}.
-Since the UniPi and the distilled foundation prior policy do not involve interaction with the environments in training, they are represented as two horizontal lines in Fig. \ref{fig:full}.
-UniPi outperforms the distilled prior in most environments, since the distilled prior is learned from UniPi.
-However, UniPi is still far inferior compared to FAC.
+R3M and VIP backbones provide visual representation prior knowledge for RL, but perform worse than DrQ-v2, likely due to the loss of plasticity in pre-trained models \citep{d2022sample}.
+As UniPi and the distilled foundation prior policy lack environment interaction during training, they are represented as horizontal lines in Fig. \ref{fig:full}.
+While UniPi outperforms the distilled prior in most environments, since the latter is learned from UniPi, both are still far inferior to FAC.